ktang012/insight-coding-challenge-submission/README.txt

 Example usage:
 `python3 rolling_median.py path_to_input.txt path_to_output.txt`

 There is a bottleneck in finding the median.
+The solution is naive and a bit rushed.